-Saga Dawa Festival is a colorful and festival.
-Tibetan celebrate this festival on the full moon day of fourth lunar month each year (as per Tibetan calendar).
-As this festival has high religious value, Buddhist pilgrimage around the world come to Mt.
+Saga Dawa Festival is a colorful festival.
+Buddhist pilgrimage around the world come to Mt.
 Kailash to perform Kora.
-During this festival the giant flagpole at Tarpoche is replace with a new one.
+During this festival the giant flagpole at Tarpoche is replaced with a new one.
 The colorful flag pole is raised high and pointed towards Gyandrak monastery.
 In this ceremony, monks perform various rituals with the traditional music.
-Also the flagpole should always stand straight.
-Furthermore people believe that if the flag does not stand straight something bad is about to happen.
-Hence it indicates that something is going to happen in Tibet which is not good.
+It is necessary that the flagpole always stand straight.
+Because, people believe that if the flag does not stand straight something bad will happen to them.

 Moreover, for this festival people wear their finest traditional dresses and dance to the holy chant.
 One of the major highlight of this festival is the traditional drama of demons and good spirit.
 This is the time where people enjoy, eat, dance and cherish the moment.
 They remember Buddha and his noble teachings and enjoy the festival to its fullest.